ivorysmoker/LFGChatFilter/README.md

 Interface / LFGChatFilter / Gearscore

 <b>Support</b><br>
-If you like the project and would like it to be further developed, you can support us via <a href='https://www.paypal.com/donate?hosted_button_id=55TRLVG5K9ADQ'>this link</a>
+If you like the project and would like it to be further developed, you can support us via <a href='https://www.paypal.com/donate?hosted_button_id=55TRLVG5K9ADQ'>PayPal</a>.
+Thank you for your support.

 <b>Futur planning</b><br>
 We are considering preparing WTS / WTB / Guild list's<br>